Polariton-Enhanced Exciton Transport: Determining the Lower Polariton Detuning

-The pump spot size was determined by directly imaging the pump spot at the sample plane (see Figure \ref{fig:pumpSpot}).
-The intensity profile was then fit by a Gaussian function.
-In both spatial directions, the fits gave a FWHM $\leq 2.5\;\mu$m.

-For this measurement, the pump spot was focused by looking directly at the sharp laser profile.
-However, during the experiment, the laser was focused by minimizing the real-space size of the PL.
-This was necessary because the laser was reflected from the sample at an angle greater than the numerical aperture of the objective during the actual experiment (see Figure 1 of the main text).
-While the pump spot size is minimized whenever the PL profile size is minimized, this is slightly less precise.
-Therefore, the above measurement of the pump spot size should be taken as both an approximate value and a lower bound.
-The pump spot size is thus given as $\approx 3\;\mu$m.

-\subsection{Determining the Lower Polariton Detuning}
+\section{Determining the Lower Polariton Detuning}

 In the long-lifetime sample used in this study, the upper polariton is not resolvable by directly imaging the PL, nor by reflectivity measurements.
 This makes determining the resonant position, coupling strength, and detuning more difficult than simply finding the point on the sample where the splitting between lower and upper polaritons is smallest.
-One method used to get around this difficulty is measuring the LP mass and the LP energy as a function of sample position.
-Assuming that the exciton energy varies very little, these two value can be used to find all of the other necessary parameters.
-Another option is using a photoluminescence excitation (PLE) measurement to find the upper polariton energy.
-The first method was the primary one used in past work, and accounts for the parameters reported in previous work.
-However, it has large error bounds on the resonant position, and therefore the absolute detuning values.
-PLE is more reliable at finding the coupling strength, but is still imprecise for finding the absolute detuning.
+One method used to get around this difficulty is measuring the LP mass and the LP energy at various detunings.
+Because the cavity and other layer thicknesses are wedged by the growth process, varying the position on the sample also changes the detuning.
+Assuming that the exciton energy varies very little, the LP mass and energy can be used to find all of the other necessary parameters.
+However, it has large error bounds on the resonant position (resonant LP energy) and coupling strength, and therefore is not well suited to finding the absolute detuning values.
+This method was the primary one used in past work, and accounts for the parameters reported in those works, resulting in large uncertainty in the reported absolute detuning values (though the relative detunings are much more reliable).

+A complementary method is photoluminescence excitation (PLE).
+Once the general vicinity of resonance is known, a PLE measurement can be used to find the upper polariton energy near resonance.
+This method is also imprecise for determining the resonant position, but provides a reliable and bounded measurement of the coupling strength.
+The full splitting between the lower and upper polariton bands at $k_\| = 0$ (typically called $\Omega$) was found to be 15.9 meV, with a lower bound of 15.2 meV and an upper bound of 16.7 meV.

+For this study, the PLE measurement was combined with a method similar to the first.
+It differs in that, instead of finding the mass with a parabolic fit of the dispersion near $k_\| = 0$, a fit of the full theoretical LP dispersion was used at various detunings.
+By fitting the measured LP dispersion at a set of different detunings, accounting for the changes to the cavity and exciton energy due to the changing sample thicknesses, and using the coupling strength provided by PLE, all of the other necessary parameters can be determined.
+This method gives much more tightly constrained values for the detuning at any position on the sample than the more simple fit using the LP mass.